profsmith89/ctps/_sources/chap12.md

 Recursion is a fancy way of saying that a function repeatedly calls itself.
 While having a function call itself in this manner may sound like a recipe for an infinite loop, we avoid this outcome by:

 1. Requiring each recursive call to solve a slightly smaller (or simpler) problem, and;
-2. Making sure we have what are called one or more *base cases*, which do not involve a recursive call.[^fn8]
+2. Making sure we have one or more of what are called *base cases*, which do not involve a recursive call.[^fn8]

 Before we look at the recursive form of merge sort, let's get a feel for the structure of a recursive implementation by looking at the canonical recursive algorithm: factorial.
 You probably remember that the factorial of a number $n$, expressed in mathematical notation as $n!$, is the product of the numbers between $n$ and $1$, inclusive.